gura-lang/gura-lang.github.io/library-reference/chapter-04.md

 <p>
 <div><strong style="text-decoration:underline">try</strong></div>
 <div style="margin-bottom:1em"><code>try():leader {block}</code></div>
-Specify a try block of a statement of try-catch-else.
+Specify a try block of a statement of try-catch-else-finally.
 It catches signals that occur in the block and executes a corresponding <code>catch()</code> or <code>else()</code> function that follow after it.
 </p>
 <p>
 <div><strong style="text-decoration:underline">catch</strong></div>
 <div style="margin-bottom:1em"><code>catch(errors*:error):leader:trailer {block}</code></div>
-Specify an catch block of a statement of try-catch-else.
+Specify an catch block of a statement of try-catch-else-finally.
 It can take multiple numbers of arguments of error objects to handle.
 If there's no error objects specified, it handles all the errors that are not handled in the preceding <code>catch()</code> function calls.
 Block parameter format: <code>|error:error|error</code> is an error object that contains information of the handled error.
 </p>
 <p>
 <div><strong style="text-decoration:underline">finally</strong></div>